 Primary School Interventions – What Works At Key Stages 1 & 2

-- What are school intervention programmes?
+- What are school interventions?

 - Why do primary schools introduce intervention programmes?